droidian/unl0kr/README.md

 # Usage

-For an overview of available command line options, run unl0kr with the `-h` or `--help` argument.
+A man page is planned to be added with #6.
+For the time being, you can get an overview of available command line options by running unl0kr with the `-h` or `--help` argument.

 ```
 $ unl0kr --help
 Usage: unl0kr [OPTION]

 Mandatory arguments to long options are mandatory for short options too.
+  -c, --config=PATH      Locaton of the main config file.
+Defaults to
+                         /etc/unl0kr.conf.
+  -C, --config-override  Location of the config override file.
+Values in
+                         this file override values for the same keys in the
+                         main config file.
+If specified multiple times, the
+                         values from consecutive files will be merged in
+                         order.
-  -g, --geometry=NxM  Force a display size of N horizontal times M vertical pixels
+  -g, --geometry=NxM     Force a display size of N horizontal times M
+                         vertical pixels
   -h, --help             Print this message and exit
   -v, --verbose          Enable more detailed logging output on STDERR
   -V, --version          Print the unl0kr version and exit
 ```

+For an example configuration file, see [unl0kr.conf].

 # Development

 ## Dependencies

+- [inih]
 - [lvgl] (git submodule / linked statically)
 - [lv_drivers] (git submodule / linked statically)
 - [squeek2lvgl] (git submodule / linked statically)